I have recently reached the unwanted milestone that is hitting forty years old . Of course, I did want to reach it , just not yet .

 Luckily for me my brother had planned ahead ( as usual ) and got us tickets to see the Red Sox vs Cubs at Wrigley Field as a way to celebrate while I visited him and his family in Chicago.

 Both of us, as Red Sox fans can appreciate a classic stadium and Fenway and Wrigley don’t get much more authentic .
 Baseball parks that are still located directly in the metropolitan area of cities are becoming more rare as they move to city outskirts and build new parks with greater parking capacities.
+We have donated dog waste stations all over the park and we can definitely say that our budget dog waste stations are perfect.
+We had cleared the park with dog poop and that made a huge difference in cleanliness.

 To take the L to Wrigley is the beginning of the experience .
 Subway cars filled with Cubs fans with a few Red Sox fans mixed in empty out at the Addison L stop and make the short walk to Wrigley.
 Although this game is of limited importance , it is an inter-league game and it’s been a few years since the Red Sox have played here.